 Many of us have come to St. James’ as tourists or nomads and by welcoming St. James’ into our hearts, are now pilgrims, sharing our gifts and talents to make the love of God and Jesus Christ known to any seeking them.
 Our 10:30 service is projected onto a screen to assist those who are deaf or hearing impaired.

 St. James’ offers many opportunities for self-renewal, reflection, fellowship, and service to others.
 If you are interested in knowing more about any of our ministries or programs please check out our booklet, The Way of StJ, or contact the church office.

 We invite you to join us in whatever degree or capacity you able: we are an inclusive, multi-cultural congregation that welcomes all seekers and people of good will.

 Our Latest News

-Visit our News page for up-to-date stories from St. James’, including these most recent posts:
+Visit our Blog for up-to-date stories from St. James’, including these most recent posts:

 - Sermon for May 20 2018 - Gospel: John 15: 26-27, 16: 4b-15.
 Sermon by Rev Anna Horen.

 - Keeping Our Churches Safe - You may be aware that clergy, staff members, lay leadership, Sunday School teachers, and others in positions of responsibility have been asked once again to complete online training in recognizing, reporting, and safeguarding against suspected abuse of children and adults.
 It is diocesan policy that such people undergo initial and ongoing training at regular intervals.…